 Been there, done that.
 Got the burnout cap to prove it.
 Being intentional about your ideal client from the beginning will save you many, many headaches in the future.
-After all, destination weddings are typically booked a year or two in advance, and trust me when I tell you, two years is a long time to realize that you've overbooked yourself by working with anyone and executing weddings you don't really care about.
+After all, destination weddings are typically booked a year or two in advance.
+Trust me when I tell you two years is a long time to realize that you've overbooked yourself by working with anyone and executing weddings you don't care about.

 Think you already know your ideal client?
 Let's go a little deeper than what they wear and their favorite food.
 What are their pain points when it comes to planning a destination wedding?
 What do they want more than anything?
 Why are they hiring you?
-If you're not 100% clear on who your ideal client is, you really need my ideal client cocktail.
+If you're not 100% clear on your ideal client, you need my ideal client cocktail.

 The Client Cocktail is a 4-part training series that will help you book magazine-worthy weddings.
 It's all my secret strategies for calling in the best clients (yanno, the ones who pay the bills and have fun, beautiful weddings).

 Now that you know what you really want (and what customers will help you get there!), it's time to get yourself educated.